aarnaud/vault-pki-exporter/README.md

 ## Batch Size

 Vault PKI Exporter supports a `--batch-size-percent` flag to batch many requests for individual certificate metrics at once.
+Each active batch will create a goroutine.

 If you are getting many log messages such as: